WRDU: WTRG-FM

 WFMA had a country format when Ken Johnson's Mobile, Alabama-based Capital Broadcasting (no relation to Raleigh's Capitol Broadcasting Company) bought it and moved its studios to Raleigh.
 The call sign was changed to WTRG around August 1986.
 (WCEC 810, now a stand-alone which was authorized for daytime operation only, went dark and its license was subsequently returned to the FCC.)
 Along with the studio move, WTRG was upgraded to a 100,000-watt signal using one of the tallest towers in North Carolina.
 The station, now with a 10227 sqmi coverage area, claimed the 17th largest coverage area of any FM station in America.
-WTRG signed on with the fight songs from Duke, UNC, and NC State before debuting with an oldies format, only to quickly change to an adult contemporary format.
-They returned to oldies in 1989 as "Oldies 100.7".
+WTRG signed on with the fight songs from Duke, UNC, and NC State before debuting with an oldies format, then evolving into classic rock, then changing to an adult contemporary format in May 1988.

+WTRG returned to oldies in March 1989 as "Oldies 100.7".
+The station had 5.2 percent of the audience in Spring 1988 before switching to adult contemporary, but 2.3 percent in the fall.
+The focus would be on softer music from 1958 to 1972, with nothing louder than "Satisfaction" by The Rolling Stones.

 Tom Joyner purchased WTRG in 1991 and built a community-minded station which took editorial stances: an example of this was the station's 1993 effort for increased rights of victims of violent crimes.
 With the relaxation of dual ownership rules, WTRG was sold in 1994 to Hicks Muse of Dallas, along with Carl Venters' WRDU, a move-in from nearby Wilson.
 That same year, WTRG picked up UNC Tar Heels radio broadcasts from WZZU.

 Through several mergers, WTRG, WRDU and three other local stations became part of Clear Channel Communications, which would itself become iHeartMedia in 2014.
 On November 8, 2004, WTRG axed its longtime oldies format and began stunting with simulcasts of Clear Channel sister stations WRSN (now WNCB), WDCG, WDUR and WRDU (now WTKK).
 At 5 p.m. on November 12, the station switched to country as "100.7 The Bull".